Data protection and privacy

 Who we are

-The Research Design Service SE (RDS SE) is funded by the National Institute of Health Research (NIHR) to provide research design advice to health and social care research in the South East of England.
+The Research Design Service SE (RDS SE) is funded by the National Institute of Health Research (NIHR) to provide research design advice to health and social care researchers in the South East of England.
 Therefore the NIHR are the Data Controller for the data processed by RDS SE.

-The RDS SE complies fully with the EU General Data Protection Regulations which came into effect on 25th May 2018 and replaces the Data Protection Act 1998.
+The RDS SE complies fully with the Data Protection Act 2018 EU General Data Protection Regulations which came into effect on 25th May 2018.

 How we use your information – support requests